DracotMolver/soube/README.md

  * Ctrl + Left   // Prev song
  * Ctrl + Right  // Next song
  * Ctrl + Down // Switch shuffle

+ ## Changes!
+ * 1.1.0
+    * Finally Soube is rpm and deb.
+    * Fixed the lost of the songs that have been loaded.
+This behavior was happening when you installed a new version.
+Now that won't happen anymore.
+      Sorry for this :(.
+    * I will keep the bin files for people that cannot use rpm or deb.